Fall Guys: Development

 Fall Guys began its initial prototyping process with a small team, growing to 30 people during development.
-Initial progress on individual minigames was slow which caused the team to worry that there wouldn't be enough content for launch.
-A turning point came when the team made a group of pillars that "Took the opinions of people out of the occasion" and allowed the developers to "kill ideas faster".
+Initial progress on individual minigames was slow which caused the team to worry that there would not be enough content for launch.
+A turning point came when the team made a group of pillars that "took the opinions of people out of the occasion" and allowed the developers to "kill ideas faster".
 Such pillars include ensuring a minigame was "50-50 chaos and skill" and that a level had to be "different every time".
 Inspired by game shows, and differentiating from first-person shooter battle royale games, Mediatonic focused on gameplay variety.
 By presenting the player with several, randomised rounds of game modes, Mediatonic hoped to recreate the experience of being on a game show.
 To help keep the "spirit of playground games and game shows", Mediatonic created an internal rule that game modes needed to be explained in three words.
 Over time, the game underwent numerous other changes.
-The player count was decreased from 100 to 60, because overpopulated games "stopped being readable or fun".
+The player count was decreased from 100 to 60, as overpopulated games "stopped being readable or fun".
 In testing, Mediatonic noted that players overestimated the number of players, stating "we didn't need as many players as we thought to create the crowds we wanted the gameplay to include."

 It's a Knockout, a game show forcing contestants to dress up in oversized costumes, inspired the idea that the characters should "have that element of being completely uniquely, badly designed for the task that we were gonna put them through".
 The ragdoll physics is deliberate, to avoid "hyper athletic Ninja Warrior characters" and because "falling over is funny".
 According to Walsh, striking the right balance between funny ragdoll collisions and game performance was critical, because "as soon as you lose the ragdoll-ness of the character, you lose the comedy".
 The character designs were inspired by the look of vinyl toys.

-Mediatonic began working on season 2 before the game's release with level designer Joseph Juson, noting that it was more of an "expansion" compared to season 3 where the team tried to bring new ideas.
+Mediatonic began working on Season 2 before the game's release with level designer Joseph Juson, noting that it was more of an "expansion" compared to Season 3 where the team tried to bring new ideas.

 Release

 Fall Guys: Ultimate Knockout was announced at E3 in June 2019 and was released on 4 August 2020 for PlayStation 4 and Windows.
 Several updates ensued for the first season and on 8 October 2020, the medieval-themed second season was released.
 The success prompted more hiring.

-The Chinese company Bilibili announced in August 2020 that it would be developing a mobile version for Android and iOS that would be exclusive to China.
+The Chinese company Bilibili announced in August 2020 that it would develop a mobile version for Android and iOS that would be exclusive to China.
+The deal expired in 2022 and Fall Guys announced that their exclusive content and accounts on Bilibili would be run by Epic from now on.